swkrueger/Thrifty/README.rst

 Thrifty
 =======

-Thrifty is proof-of-concept SDR software for TDOA positioning.
+Thrifty is proof-of-concept SDR software for TDOA positioning using inexpensive SDR hardware such as the RTL-SDR.

 Requirements
 ------------